-Northrop Grumman Electronic Systems is supplying its AN/APG-81 Active Electronically Scanned Array (AESA) radar for the aircraft.
-The company is also supplying the AN/AAQ-37 Distributed Aperture System (DAS) missile warning system, which is fitted with six electro-optical sensors.
+Northrop Grumman Electronic Systems’ AN/APG-81 Active Electronically Scanned Array (AESA) radar is used in the aircraft, as well as the AN/AAQ-37 Distributed Aperture System (DAS) missile warning system, which is fitted with six electro-optical sensors.

-An electronic warfare suite, designated as AN/ASQ-239, will be supplied by BAE Systems.
-Multifunction Advanced Data Link (MADL) communication system will be provided by Harris Corporation.
+In addition, an electronic warfare suite, designated as AN/ASQ-239, is supplied by BAE Systems and a Multifunction Advanced Data Link (MADL) communication system is provided by Harris Corporation.

 The 15.7m F-35A aircraft can fly at a maximum speed of 1.6 Mach.
 The combat radius and maximum range of the aircraft on internal fuel are 1,093km and 2,200km respectively.
 Maximum g-rating of F-35A is 9.0 and weapons payload capacity is 8,160kg.